PewDiePie: 2015–2017: YouTube Red, Revelmode, and style change

 The New York Times retrospectively noted that around 2015, Kjellberg's video content experienced a change in style: "He began to take more risks.
 He continued playing video games, but he started experimenting.
 He did viral challenges, made fun of other YouTubers, and reviewed meme submissions from his fans."
 Kjellberg has attributed his content around this time as a result of immaturity, boredom with playing video games, YouTube's platform incentives, and the belief that his channel's growth had plateaued.
 One video cited as being representative of this change featured Kjellberg reading erotic fan fiction about characters from the Disney film Frozen.
-Then-CEO of The Walt Disney Company Bob Iger was reportedly angered by the video, putting Kjellberg's deal with Maker Studios, a Disney subsidiary, in jeopardy.
+Bob Iger, then the CEO of The Walt Disney Company, was reportedly angered by the video, putting Kjellberg's deal with Maker in jeopardy.

 On 6 September 2015, his YouTube account became the first to surpass 10 billion video views.
 Later in the month, Kjellberg teased about having a role in a web television series, stating that he was in Los Angeles for the show's shooting.
-Although not many details were revealed at the time, it was later announced that the series would be an original YouTube Red series, titled Scare PewDiePie.
+It was later announced that the series would be a YouTube Red original series, titled Scare PewDiePie.
 The series premiered the following February.

 In January 2016, Kjellberg announced a partnership with Maker Studios to produce Revelmode, a sub-network of Maker, that would showcase Kjellberg and his friends on YouTube in original series.
 After the deal, the head of Maker Studios, Courtney Holt, stated, "we're thrilled to be doubling down with Felix."
 Along with Kjellberg, eight other YouTubers signed to the network upon its creation: CinnamonToastKen, Marzia, Dodger, Emma Blackery, Jacksepticeye, Jelly, Kwebbelkop, and Markiplier.
 Three YouTubers – Cryaotic, KickThePJ, and Slogoman – would later join the sub-network after its launch.

 Throughout 2016, Kjellberg's video style change became more apparent.
 While producing fewer Let's Play videos about horror games, his style of humour changed; he commented that he had shifted to drier humour, which was often not understood by younger viewers.
 He examined his older videos, and while noting the stylistic changes he had undergone, he expressed specific regret for his casual use of words like gay or retarded in a derogatory sense.
-In December 2016, Kotakus Patricia Hernandez wrote about his stylistic changes, explaining that "over the last year, the PewDiePie channel has also had an underlying friction, as Kjellberg slowly distances himself from many of the things that made him famous.
-He's doing fewer Let's Plays of horror games like Amnesia, and adding, "the PewDiePie of 2016 can still be immature, sure, but [...] a defining aspect of recent PewDiePie videos is existential angst, as he describes the bleak reality of making content for a machine he cannot fully control or understand."